 Lactose intolerance is the inability to digest lactose due to insufficient lactase enzyme production in the small intestine.
 Common symptoms of lactose intolerance include:

 Lactose intolerance happens when the body can't digest lactose, the sugar in dairy products.
-The main causes include:
+The leading causes include:

 Several factors can increase the risk of developing lactose intolerance, including genetic, developmental, and medical conditions.